Swahili-Developers/Swahili-Dev-CV-s/IsaxstarIsaka.md

 What i am good at? (skills)
 ------
-- NodeJS - Work with it to develop secured APIs
+- NodeJS - Work with it to develop secured APIs using Express.js
 - Flutter (framework) - Work with it to develop mobile application with Dart (Android & iOS)
 - Kotlin (language) - Work with it to develop mobile application (Android)
 - MongoDB and SQLite - Work with them to store data